-Acetate frames are made by forming several layers of plastic into large blocks, cutting individual parts, polishing them, and then forming them into frames.
+Acetate frames are made by forming several layers of plastic into large blocks, cutting individual parts, polishing them, and forming them into frames.
 Compared to how conventional plastic frames are formed, the acetate-forming process takes longer.
 It is this process that gives acetate its durability.

-If you are looking for a lightweight frame with durability that rivals metal frames, then an acetate frame is the way to go.
+If you are looking for a lightweight frame with durability that rivals metal frames, an acetate frame is the way to go.

 - Acetate is flexible.

-Acetate frames are durable not just because they can withstand more damage than other frames.
+Acetate frames are durable, not just because they can withstand more damage than other frames.
 The durability of acetate is due in large part to its flexibility.

 The more flexible your eyeglass frame is, the longer it will last.
 This doesn’t mean that acetate frames are impervious to breaking.
-However, with an acetate frame, you can rest easy knowing that your eyeglasses won’t snap in two at the slightest application of pressure.
+However, with an acetate frame, you can rest easy knowing that your eyeglasses won’t snap in two at the slightest pressure.

 - Acetate offers plenty of design choices.